Trump urges 'strong and swift' UN action to end Rohingya crisis

 China, which has close economic and diplomatic ties with Myanmar and is a competitor to the United States for influence in the strategically important country, has called for understanding of the government's efforts to protect stability.

-"We have never criticised the military itself, but only their actions.
-We may disagree on these types of actions," she said.

-She cited her efforts to change a military-drafted constitution, which bars her from the presidency and gives the military responsibility over security and a veto over charter reform.

-(Additona reporting by David Brunnstrom in NEW YORK, Wa Lone in SITTWE, Michelle Nichols at the UNITED NATIONS; Writing by Robert Birsel; Editing by Paul Tait, Bill Trott and Grant McCool)
+(Reporting by David Brunnstrom in NEW YORK and Tommy Wilkes in COX'S BAZAR; Additional reporting by Wa Lone in SITTWE, Michelle Nichols at the UNITED NATIONS and Matt Spetalnick and Yegeneh Torbati in WASHINGTON; Editing by Grant McCool)